The Thousand Islands —

 1 – Heart Island & Boldt Castle Boat Tour

-Sail five hours through the archipelago to Boldt Castle — the fairytale built by George C. Boldt of the Waldorf Astoria.
-Each narration reveals new details, but what stays with you is the emotion behind it: a monument of love carved into an island shaped like a heart.
+Sail for 3–5 hours through the archipelago to reach Boldt Castle, the iconic fairytale castle built by George C. Boldt of the Waldorf Astoria.
+The narration adds depth, but the real magic is the love story behind the island — a monument carved into the shape of a heart.

 Arriving at Boldt Castle, the closer you get, the more majestic the building becomes.
 One of my favourite shots is of the Powerhouse and Clock Tower, perched right on the water, with the walking bridge leading up to it.
 It’s arguably the most photographed part of the castle, and for good reason—it perfectly captures the charm and grandeur of the island.